doooby/admission/README.md

 ## Is it any good?
 [yes](https://news.ycombinator.com/item?id=3067434)

 For real though, if you're here it's for a reason: you need some sort of mechanism that takes an user and an action and renders to either admission or denial.
-You **have to** do it on your own because of the complexity of the matter but this library is meant assist you.
+And in a **testable** manner.
+You have to do it on your own because it's hard to abstract all the situations but this library is meant assist you.

 ## Status
 * will hit that v1.0 once all todos are done